MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/appservice.md

 ### Example

-Example can be found here: [Example](https://www.npmjs.com/package/@azure/arm-appservice)
+Examples for using this module in Node.js as well as browser applications can be found in the [README for the module](https://www.npmjs.com/package/@azure/arm-appservice)

 ## Samples